-Introduced in April 2018, genetic and genomic evaluations for resistance to hypocalcemia or milk fever (MFEV) are provided for Holstein males and females.
+Introduced in 2018, 2020, and 2022, genetic and genomic evaluations for resistance to hypocalcemia or milk fever (MFEV) are provided for Holstein, Jersey, and Brown Swiss males and females.
 Evaluations are expressed in percentage points of resistance above and below the breed average.

 Daughters of a Holstein bull with a MFEV PTA of +0.5% are expected to have an average resistance rate to hypocalcemia of 99.5% (assuming the breed average resistance is approximately 99%).
 Daughters of a Holstein bull with a MFEV PTA of -1.0% are expected to have an average resistance of 98%.
 Daughters from the bull with PTA -1.0% are expected to have four times the number of cases hypocalcemia as daughters from the bull with PTA of +0.5%

-MFEV is included in selection indices for Holsteins, Jerseys and Brown Swiss as part of the Heath $ sub-index (light blue).
+MFEV is included in selection indexes for Holsteins, Jerseys, and Brown Swiss as part of the Heath $ sub-index (light blue).

 Estimated heritability is 0.6% for resistance to hypocalcemia (observed scale).